-Bottega University aims to "chart" a new course to more freedom, flexibility, and financial stability without sacrificing work-life balance.
-Bottega University exists to provide a quality education that is accessible and of high value to an international audience.
+Bottega University charts a course to more freedom, flexibility, and financial stability without sacrificing work-life balance.
+Bottega University provides a quality education that is accessible and of high value to an international audience.
 Bottega University aims to be innovative and flexible in providing strategic higher education programs that meet the needs of today's workforce.
-In order to accomplish this, we will hold true to our core values, to:
+In order to accomplish this, we hold true to our core values to

-- Value integrity and ethical behavior in all matters; - Value improvement, continuous assessment of credential and degree programs to meet global needs, professional and personal growth; - Value quality distance education and learning; - Value growth and development of all learners and those facilitating the experience and their achievement of full academic, professional, and societal potential; - Offer the highest quality, most affordable education possible; - Create an engaging and intellectually stimulating culture through a professional and supportive work environment; - Approach challenges with humility and perseverance; - Embrace change fearlessly and drive innovation both administratively and technologically while valuing cost-effective growth and return on investment; - Operate with integrity and openness through a collegial and interactive process in planning and decision-making; - Value diversity, equality, and service.
+- Value integrity and ethical behavior in all matters - Value improvement, continuous assessment of credential and degree programs to meet global needs, professional and personal growth - Value quality distance education and learning - Value growth and development of all learners and those facilitating the experience and their achievement of full academic, professional, and societal potential - Offer the highest quality, most affordable education possible - Create an engaging and intellectually stimulating culture through a professional and supportive work environment - Approach challenges with humility and perseverance - Embrace change fearlessly and drive innovation both administratively and technologically while valuing cost-effective growth and return on investment - Operate with integrity and openness through a collegial and interactive process in planning and decision-making - Value diversity, equality, and service.